PyPSA/pypsa-eur/doc/supply_demand.rst

 Heat demand
 ===========

-Building heating in residential and services sectors is resolved regionally, both for individual buildings and district heating systems, which include different supply options [To do:link to next section]
+Building heating in residential and services sectors is resolved regionally, both for individual buildings and district heating systems, which include different supply options (see :ref:`heat-supply`.)
 Annual heat demands per country are retrieved from `JRC-IDEES  <https://op.europa.eu/en/publication-detail/-/publication/989282db-ad65-11e7-837e-01aa75ed71a1/language-en>`_ and split into space and water heating.
 For space heating, the annual demands are converted to daily values based on the population-weighted Heating Degree Day (HDD) using the `atlite tool <https://github.com/PyPSA/atlite>`_, where space heat demand is proportional to the difference between the daily average ambient temperature (read from `ERA5 <https://doi.org/10.1002/qj.3803>`_) and a threshold temperature above which space heat demand is zero.
 A threshold temperature of 15 °C is assumed by default.
 The daily space heat demand is distributed to the hours of the day following heat demand profiles from `BDEW <https://github.com/oemof/demandlib>`_.
 These differ for weekdays and weekends/holidays and between residential and services demand.

 *Space heating*